March 10, 2025

 Pros & Cons of getting a phone deal

-Pros:
+Pros: Cons:

-• Savings: The obvious pro is that you get a new phone for less, giving you some money back in your budget.
+The obvious pro is that you get a new phone for less, giving you some money back in your budget.

-• New tech: Upgrading to a new phone means that you get to upgrade your phone capabilities as well!
+Upgrading to a new phone means that you get to upgrade your phone capabilities as well!
 From sharper pictures with a better camera to faster loading of pages and feeds with a better processor/RAM, your online experience can be greatly improved by a good phone deal.

-• Contracts: As mentioned before, a lot of deals are dependent on signing up for a contract to secure the discount.
+As mentioned before, a lot of deals are dependent on signing up for a contract to secure the discount.
 These usually entail signing up for a monthly service plan that starts at $50-$65/month.
-Over the course of the contract, you'll probably end up spending more than you would have without the discount but a cheaper phone plan.
+Over the course of the contract, you'll probably end up spending more than you would have without the discount but with a cheaper phone plan.

 How to select the best phone deal